 During divorce cases, it is not uncommon for a spouse to try and spend marital money in an inappropriate manner.
 Sometimes that involves emptying out bank accounts.
 Other times, a spouse will overuse credit cards during the divorce case.
 It is important to address that improper spending quickly in Illinois or Iowa.

-The Importance of Text Messages in Divorce, Custody, and Protective Order Cases in Iowa and Illinois
+How Facebook Affects Custody, Divorce, and protective Order Cases in Iowa and Illinois

 The Purpose of a Guardian ad litem in Illinois and Iowa cases involving children